 In recent years, a revolution in science has revealed several important facts related to mindfulness and the brain:

 This scientific validation has led to a large and growing body of mindfulness and brain research.
-According to David Black, Ph.D., the Mindfulness Research Guide tracked 477 mindfulness research publications in 2012, up 20% from the previous year.
+According to David Black, Ph.D., the Mindfulness Research Guide tracked 692 mindfulness research publications in 2017, up 16% from 2015.
 Because of the increasingly large volume of empirical research in this area, I've decided to share just a few high-level points from studies relevant to shinebright that demonstrate the efficacy of mindfulness.

 Mindfulness can change brain structure and improve our ability to focus